Calm Voices, Calmer Kids

 - Upping the ante, losing the message: Yelling often fails to get the point across because emotions can overcome the message.
-They will also likely escalate the situation and their children's aggression, be it verbal or physical.
+It will also likely escalate the situation, and the child’s aggression, be it verbal or physical.

 - Heard it all before: If parents yell all the time, Dr. Dickstein notes, “kids may either shut down or ignore it because it’s nothing new.”
 Adds Kara Gebhart Uhl, a mother of three and the blogger behind Pleiades Bee, “Sometimes, a whispered ‘I’m very disappointed with your actions’ is much more startling to a child than a screaming rant.”